executablebooks/sphinx-tabs/README.md

 ## Code Tabs

-Tabs containing code areas with syntax highlighting can be created as follows:
+Grouped tabs containing code areas with syntax highlighting can be created as follows:

 ```rst
 .. tabs::